jminor/otio-time-warp-test-suite/README.md

 - Export the sequence to a MOV file.
   - Make sure the MOV is 1920x1080 @ 24fps so the OCR will work.
   - Codec is not important as long as it is supported by ffmpeg (h264 works fine).

+Now use OCR to read the frame counter and compare it to the baseline:

 ```bash
 % ./ocr_frame_counter.sh avid_render.mov > ocr_results.txt